CollinC0de/SecBomb/README.md

-Hello ur prob here to disable dumb "secure"ly. lucky for you i have delivered.
+Hello ur prob here to disable dumb "securely". lucky for you i have delivered.

 <hr>